Premature Birth Can Be a Risk Factor for Cerebral Palsy

 - Irregular sleep patterns.

-This is not to say these types of difficulties don’t affect full-term infants, but they are more-common in premature births.
+This is not to say these types of difficulties don’t affect full-term infants, but they are more-common in preterm births.

 Any impairments to a child’s motor system may take time to emerge, and are usually noticeable during the first few months of the baby’s life.
 If you notice that your child is not reaching expected developmental milestones (such as crawling, verbalizing, etc.) on time, it’s vital that you speak to your child’s doctor.